kaosborn/KaosCollections/README.md

 All source is organized using shared projects which are referenced by the build projects.

 * The `Test462` folder contains unit tests and some short running stress tests.
-To show compatibility, these tests are may be run against either this library or against the related Microsoft classes.
+To show correct emulation, these tests may be run against either this library or against the related Microsoft base class library (BCL).
 To run the test suite against the Microsoft classes, add the `TEST_BCL` compilation symbol to the test project build properties.